nathj07/c-pod/README.md

     This uses KVM to host Virtual Machines.
 Note that it needs a Repository Host to create the VM's Build using the recipe 'c-pod::kvm_host'

+* A Docker Container Host.
+    This uses [Docker](http://docker.com) to host LXC Containers.
+    Currently this is automatically done by the Vagrant provisioning.
+Chef recipe to follow.

-These two functions may be combined together.
+These functions may be combined together.
 Build this using the default recipe 'c-pod'

 ## Overview